elvira-cheng/nzgoal_audit_script/README.md

 ### Saving the results

-On the final run and report for every quarter, ave the files below to Objective (https://linzone/id:fA268176) in case we get externally audited about this.
+On the final run and report for every quarter, save the files below to Objective (https://linzone/id:fA268176) in case we get externally audited about this.

 Need to save: